Future-proof supply chains with self-organising logistics

 TNO is involved in Next Level Logistics, a large-scale research initiative by Logistics Community Brabant and Midpoint Brabant, aimed at reducing emissions and promoting a cleaner environment in Brabant.

-In the TNO Early Research Programme Future-Proof Smart Logistics, together with University of Twente, CWI and Nyenrode Business School, we research and design the building blocks for a transition to a self-organising logistics system.
+In the TNO Exploratory Research Programme Future-Proof Smart Logistics, together with University of Twente, CWI and Nyenrode Business School, we research and design the building blocks for a transition to a self-organising logistics system.

 TNO seeks collaboration with academic partners to research self-organisation in logistics, with IT providers to integrate self-organisation into their logistics portfolio, as well as transport companies to test, validate and implement smart logistics solutions.